chalecao/w3cpost/content/en/fed-regain/js/advance/关于hit-test.md

 >   </div>
 >
 >   <div>
->     <span style="font-family: arial, sans-serif; font-size: medium;">As far as the browser side is concerned, only the ACKs it receives for the outgoing touch events matter in determining the current state.
+>     As far as the browser side is concerned, only the ACKs it receives for the outgoing touch events matter in determining the current state.
 Currently there are four states that the ACK can be at.
 INPUT_EVENT_STATE_ACK_UNKNOWN is the initial default state that the touch_event_queue is at and might not be used on different platforms(ex: Android).
 When a touchStart event comes the touch event queue on the browser side always sends this touch event through IPC to the compositor.
-Then the touch event queue waits for the ACK for that touchStart to make a decision about the rest of the touch events in queue.</span>
+Then the touch event queue waits for the ACK for that touchStart to make a decision about the rest of the touch events in queue.
 >   </div>
 >
 >   <div>
->     <span style="font-family: arial, sans-serif; font-size: medium;"> </span>
+>
 >   </div>
 >
 >   <div>
->     <span style="font-family: arial, sans-serif; font-size: medium;">If it receives </span>NO_CONSUMER_EXISTS, it stops sending touch events to the compositor until the next touchStart arrives and sends them directly to the platform specific gesture detector.
+>     If it receives NO_CONSUMER_EXISTS, it stops sending touch events to the compositor until the next touchStart arrives and sends them directly to the platform specific gesture detector.
 This is mostly the case for regular browsing helps the gesture detector take over after a single touch event gets ACKed back from the compositor making it possible for the gesture to be generated fast enough to not cause any visible lag.
 >   </div>
 >
 >   <div>